asasmith/asasmith.dev/src/posts/tech-interview-1-js-execution-model.md

 tags: ['javascript', 'technical interview']
 ---

-Technical interviews can be challenging.
-There are times you'll know ahead of time what questions might be asked.
-Other times you won't know until you're in the interview.
-I don't know about you, but I don't practice interviewing until I need to interview, which means I always feel a little rusty.
-Sometimes I leave technical interviews feeling great about my performance, but a lot of the time there are questions I wish I could do over.
-Maybe I blanked on something basic (what's the hook for storing state in react) or maybe the question was a topic I'm less familiar with.
-While a poor performance can be disappointing I always try to reflect on my answers and look for ways to improve.
+Technical interviews are the adult equivalent of those big test days we had in grade school that would determine our academic future.
+They’re challenging to prepare for because sometimes I know ahead of time what the topic will be (system design lite) and other times it’s a surprise I learn once I’m in the interview (build an infinite scroll in react), and there’s almost always something I wish I could do over after I finish.

 This series is intended to be part therapeutic, part knowledge share: a place to break down questions I wish I could do over.
 Whether you're prepping for